blottn/vernac/README.md

 # Vernac

-## Description
-Simple DSL for creating parsing expression grammars
+A simple DSL for creating parsing expression grammars

 ## Usage
 Build up parsing expressions using the functions